al-kannan/React_Native_ChatApp/README.md

 - assets folder will contain fonts and images used by the App
 - There other .gitignore, .vscode and .expo are maintained by tools

+# Program Logic
+when we run "npm start" it actually start expo.

+Expo comes with browser DevTools and Metro bundler

+Expo Start will start a listener at port 19000 at your local PC/Laptop

+Expo DevTools allows you to launch iOS simulator and Android emulator and run the App.
+Besides console log will be captured by DevTools and shown on stdout and on the browser

+MetroBundler is the one that talks to virtual/physical device

+For physical device run, we need to download Expo app from the app store and then scan the QR code that is shown on the stdout from npm start command

+On the Vscode if we change code and save, Expo will refresh the app on virtual/physical device